scala/docs.scala-lang/_overviews/core/futures.md

 to reason about.

-Second, the `purchase` future is not in the scope with the rest of the code-- it can only be acted upon from within the `foreach` callback.
+Second, the `purchase` future is not in the scope with the rest of the code -- it can only be acted upon from within the `foreach` callback.
 This means that other parts of the application do not see the `purchase` future and cannot register another `foreach` callback to it, for example, to sell some other currency.